This camera manual library is for reference and historical purposes, all

 TAKING FLASH PICTURES

 Your YASHICA Y16 offers X synchronization A standard FC connector plugs into the flash terminal.
-The YASHICA Y16 Flash Gun attaches to the camera with a bracket that screws into the tripod socket4www.butkus.org |
+The YASHICA Y16 Flash Gun attaches to the camera with a bracket that screws into the tripod socket |

 A Cable Release or a Self-Timer can be fitted to your YASHICA Y16.
-Screw the Cable Re lease into the Socket provided beside the Shutter Release Button.
+Screw the Cable Release into the Socket provided beside the Shutter Release Button.
 Your camera dealer will supply the proper Cable Release for your Y16. |

 FILTERS

-Initially, you will find a yellow filter ideal for bringing out clouds in landscape pictures and for general uses.
-An UV filter is suitable for color
+Initially, you will find a yellow filter ideal for bringing out clouds in

 photography and also to protect the lens.
-As you become more advanced, you will want to use various filters, such as orange, green, etc.. for
+As you become more advanced, you will

-different effects.
 (Special type of slip-on filters are available for your YASHICA Y16.)

-Y16 ACCESSORIES & EQUIPMENT - for the YASHICA WAY of 16mm photography
+Y16 ACCESSORIES & EQUIPMENT - for the YASHICA WAY of 16mm

 FILM: (loaded in daylight CLIP-LOAD MAGAZINE) FOR PICTURE TAKING: FOR FILM DEVELOPING: |